cypress-io/cypress/cypress/v1.0/documentation/1-Commands/25-invoke.md

 slug: invoke
 excerpt: Call properties on the current subject

-`cy.invoke` invokes properties that are functions on the current subject.
+`cy.invoke` invokes functions on the current subject.
 This works similar to Underscore's `_.invoke` function.

 If you want to call a regular property that is not a function on the current subject, use [`cy.its`](https://on.cypress.io/api/its).